DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 * [Github](https://github.com/rustdesk/rustdesk)
 * [DockerHub](https://hub.docker.com/r/rustdesk/rustdesk-server)

-Rustdesk is a young opensource replacement for TeamViewer or Anydesk.
+Rustdesk is a young opensource replacement for TeamViewer or Anydesk.<br>
-The major thing is that it does NAT punching, and lets you host all the infrastructure for it to function.
+The major aspects is that it does NAT punching, and lets you host all the infrastructure for it to function.

 Written in rust(gasp), with Dart and Flutter framework for client side.</br>